eclipse-ibeji/ibeji-example-applications/freyja_apps/ibeji_integration/README.md

-# Ibeji Adapter Freyja Example Application
+# Freyja-Ibeji Integration Example Application

-This Freyja Example Application utilizes the [Ibeji Digital Twin Adapter](../../freyja_adapters/digital_twin/ibeji_adapter/) and an in-memory mock cloud connector adapter to show a minimal connected local example of how to retrieve data from the vehicle.
+This Freyja Example Application utilizes the [Ibeji Digital Twin Adapter](https://github.com/eclipse-ibeji/freyja/tree/main/adapters/digital_twin/ibeji_adapter) and an in-memory mock cloud connector adapter to show a minimal connected local example of how to retrieve data from the vehicle.

 ## Build and Run